FOFANA459-2023/Data-Visualization-Power-BI-/README.md

 - Departmental breakdown: 18 departments with varying gender distributions.
 - Key visualizations: A line graph showing the number of male and female staff per department and a table detailing gender distribution percentages for each department.

+### Tools
+- Python: Used for scripting and extracting data from the CBL annual report.
+- Excel: Utilized for cleaning and organizing the extracted data.
+- Power BI: Used to build interactive dashboards and final report.

 ### Data Cleaning/Preparation
 1. Load data
 2. Standardize column names and department titles